theonejj/ansible-zfs_on_root/README.md

 As an alternative to running the entire playbook at one time, it can be run sections at a time using the ansible `tags` as defined below.
 This method can be used to troubleshoot issues and replay steps if you have a way of rolling back previous failures.
 Failures can be rolled back either manually or via snapshots in Virtualbox or equivalent.

-To run just one stage via tags, all the Ansible Playbook examples from above can be used with the addition of including tags:
+To run just one step via tags, all the [Ansible Playbook examples](docs/playbook-examples.md) can be used with the addition of including `--tags`:

 ```bash
 ansible-playbook -i inventory ./zfs_on_root.yml --extra-vars='{disk_devices: [sda, sdb], host_name: testlinux}' -l <remote_host_name> --tags="install-zfs-packages"